carbon-language/carbon-lang/lldb/tools/lldb-mi/MIReadMe.txt

 =========================================================================
 MI build configuration:
-MICmnConfig.h defines various preprocessor build options i.e. enable LLDB fall through should MI interpretor not recognise a command.
+MICmnConfig.h defines various preprocessor build options i.e. enable LLDB fall through should MI interpretor not recognise a command (option not fully implemented - may be removed in the future).

 =========================================================================
 MI uses the following libraries: